endel/colyseus-ranked-matchmaking/README.md

 Name of the room to create

-### `maxWaitingTime`: number
+### `maxWaitingCycles`: number

 After this time, create a match with a bot

-### `maxWaitingTimeForPriority`: number
+### `maxWaitingCyclesForPriority`: number

 after this time, try to fit this client with a not-so-compatible group

-### `allowUnmatchedGroups`: boolean
+### `allowIncompleteGroups`: boolean

-If `allowUnmatchedGroups` is true, players inside an unmatched group (that did not reached `maxPlayers`, and `maxWaitingTime` has been reached) will be matched together.
+If `allowIncompleteGroups` is true, players inside an unmatched group (that did not reached `maxPlayers`, and `maxWaitingCycles` has been reached) will be matched together.
 Your room should fill the remaining spots with "bots" on this case.

-### `evaluateGroupsInterval`: number
+### `cycleTickInterval`: number

 Evaluate groups for each client at interval

-## Considerations / Pending stuff
+## Considerations

-- There must be a way to prevent `"game"` rooms from being created directly, without passing through the `"ranked"` process.
-- There is a low possibility that not all matched clients are going to connect to the matched group due to their connectivity status, leaving some spots empty - you can ensure bots will take their place after some time the `"game"` room has been created.
+There is a low possibility that not all matched clients are going to connect to the matched group due to their connectivity status, leaving some spots empty - you can ensure bots will take their place after some time the `roomNameToCreate` room has been created.

 ## License